- Must be a registered, full-time student at the University of Toronto for the 2023-24 academic year in good academic standing

 In addition to fulfilling the duties of a Residence Don, the three Head Dons take on a leadership role in each of their residence buildings.
 This includes developing a cohesive building don team, organizing and leading bi-weekly building team meetings, providing advice and support to their team members as needed, facilitating communication between the building team and residence staff, attending bi-weekly Head Don meetings with the Assistant to the Dean, Residence Life to provide information and feedback, assisting with planning and problem-solving, and coordinating programming and training.

-Head Dons also assist with don training and sit on the second round don selection committee.
+Head Dons also assist with don training and the facilitation of peer lead sessions.
 The Head Don role is ideal for those wishing to take a leadership role and/or to pursue a career in higher education, residence or student life.

 The selection process consists of a first round mini interview.
 Successful candidates from this round will be invited to participate in a group interview.
 All interview components will be held virtually.
 Due to the volume of applications, not all applicants will be granted an interview.
 The Assistant to the Dean of Students, Residence Life will be in touch with all applicants regarding the status of their applications.